stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (cli19−stat6250): When merging data sets, is there an expedient way to automatically rename variables with the same name to keep variables from both data sets?
 - *Question* (jbettonville-stat6250): Can data combinations such as the examples listed in this chapter also be completed using PROC SQL statements?
 - Question (ldeng11−stat6250): If the input data sets have the same column, what you need to do to prevent the data be over write when you use the match merge process?
+- *Answer* (sbagdi-stat6250): To prevent the data from being overwritten, the RENAME= option is used in the SET statement.
 - *Question* (jcanfield3-stat6250): What is the final results of the code?
 Do they get concatenated or merged horizontally?
 - *Question* (cnguyen77-stat6250): Can you keep the values of same-named variables from being overwritten when you merge the two data sets?
 - *Answer* (cnguyen77-stat6250): To prevent overwriting, rename variables by using the RENAME= data set option in the MERGE statement.